Search

 Back to top

-Employers must accommodate employees with diabetes (unless it can be shown to cause undue hardship to the organization).
-Employers and employees should work together to address concerns around diabetes respectfully.
+Employers must accommodate workers with diabetes (unless it can be shown to cause undue hardship to the organization).
+Employers and workers should work together to address concerns around diabetes respectfully.
 These accommodations may include time or a private place to administer any medications or to conduct blood sugar tests, the ability to keep food nearby, or a schedule of regular breaks to maintain a prescribed diet.
 Time off to attend medical appointments would be another example.

 Can occupational factors affect diabetes?